On a stroll in the wild mountains in the western part of Norway, a huge, grey-haired bear of a man spoke up.

 Days may be coming when brand new berry bushes and fruit trees will grow in the gardens.
 Explain how many fine hybrids of plants and trees can yield better fruits and berries and crops, eventually.
 The idea of sweet rowanberries instead of sour ones is here to tempt you.

-Though full of courage, few animals can stand up and fight with long-range success against men with thunder-brooms.
+Though full of courage, few animals can stand up and fight with long-range success against men with thunder-brooms (rifles, guns).

-[The above was queezed out of the Book of Amos initially.]
+[The above was queezed out of the Book of Amos at first.]

 Great Bear Gets Affronted